 Soil Requirements for Rosemary

 Rosemary thrives best in well-drained, sandy or loamy soil.
 This herb can tolerate a wide pH range but performs optimally in slightly acidic to neutral soil conditions, ideally around a pH of 6.0 to 7.0.
-Incorporating organic matter such as compost or aged manure into the planting site can enhance the soil’s structure and fertility, fostering a nurturing environment for rosemary and its companion plants.

 Rosemary is reasonably undemanding and can grow in low-nutrient soils.
 Frequent fertilization isn’t typically necessary.
-However, it may benefit from a light application of a balanced, slow-release fertilizer in the spring, particularly when grown in conjunction with nutrient-loving companions such as cabbage or broccoli.
+However, it may benefit from a light application of a balanced, slow-release fertilizer in the spring, particularly when grown in conjunction with nutrient-loving companions such as Cabbage or Broccoli.

 By observing these soil requirements, not only will you promote the health and vitality of your rosemary plant but also create an enriching habitat for its companion plants.